utshomax/postman-docs/src/pages/docs/postman-flows/core-concepts/blocks-list.md

 <img alt="Select block" src="https://assets.postman.com/postman-labs-docs/all-blocks/select-block.png" width="142px"/>

 Parses a data stream to select a subset of the data available.
-If the input data is from a send request with a saved example, will auto-fill the path as items are clicked in the menu.
+If the input data is from a send request with a saved example, auto-fills the path as items are selected in the menu.
 Otherwise can be navigated using the forward slash to select sub-items.
 For example `/body/results` for a field named results in the body of a request.

 ### Send Request